DevExpress/devextreme-reactive/packages/dx-react-grid-bootstrap3/README.md

 npm i --save @devexpress/dx-react-grid @devexpress/dx-react-grid-bootstrap3
 ```

-**Note:** the packages above have some peer dependencies that should be installed manually if don't have them installed in your application yet:
+**Note:** The packages mentioned above have peer dependencies that should be installed manually.
+Use the following command to install them.

 ```
 npm i --save @devexpress/dx-core @devexpress/dx-react-core